LoganStreet/LoganStreet/README.md

 ## About Me

-I'm an asipiring Cybersecurity Analyst, always eager to learn and explore new technologies.
+I'm an asipiring Cybersecurity professional, always eager to learn and explore new technologies.
 I enjoy working on interesting and appliable projects that help with everyday life.

 - 🔭 I’m currently working on Python, Linux, and Security focused projects.
 - 🌱 I’m currently learning Python/Linux through personal projecs, and cloud developement.